Pivot Table

 Configuration options

-The screenshot below shows the initial state (prior to configuration) of a Pivot Table widget; the widget's configuration panel shows the initial input Base object set set to Flight Alert: All:
+The example below shows the initial state of an object-backed pivot table before configuration.
+The widget's configuration panel shows the initial input Base object set set to Flight Alert: All.

 The Pivot Table widget has the following core configuration options: